bbc/gel/src/foundations/articles.md

 ### Publish date

 In the preceding code examples, we used a `<time>` element and structured data to provide a machine readable date.
-It's important this date is also _human_ readable, and placed near the beginning of the article — preferably shortly after the `<h1>` heading.
+It's important this date is also _human_ readable, and placed near the beginning of the article — preferably directly after the `<h1>` heading.
 Since screen reader users commonly navigate _by_ heading, any key information about the article placed _before_ its main/introductory heading is liable to be missed.

 <figure>